 Professor Nancy Rothbard received her A.B. from Brown University and her Ph.D. in Organizational Behavior from the University of Michigan.

-She is the Deputy Dean of Faculty and the David Pottruck Professor of Management and Chair, Management Department, at the University of Pennsylvania’s Wharton School.
+She is the Deputy Dean at The Wharton School and the David Pottruck Professor of Management at the University of Pennsylvania’s Wharton School.
 Prior to joining the faculty at Wharton, she was on faculty at the Kellogg Graduate School of Management, Northwestern University.
 Professor Rothbard’s research focuses on the interplay between emotions and engagement in multiple roles.
 Specifically, she explores how people’s emotional responses to one role or task affect their subsequent engagement in another role or task.
 She has examined these questions in the context of work and family roles and in the context of multiple tasks that people perform within the work role.

 Her work has been published in academic journals such as Administrative Science Quarterly, Academy of Management Review, Organization Behavior and Human Decision Processes, Organization Science, and Personnel Psychology.
 In addition to her academic articles, Professor Rothbard has authored several Harvard Business School case studies.
 Her teaching cases touch on the topics of leadership, corporate culture, and organizational change.
 Professor Rothbard received the 2000 Likert Dissertation Award from the University of Michigan.
 She is also the recipient of the Gerald and Lillian Dykstra Award for Teaching Excellence and the Wharton Teaching Commitment and Curricular Innovation Award, 2010.